GiteshBudhiraja/raptor-rag/README.md

 ### Overview
 This project involves an in-depth implementation of a RAG (Retrieval Augmented Generation) model using Langchain integrated with the Milvus vector database.
 On top of the basic pipeline, the following features have also been implemented:
-  - Hybrid search: using BM25 retriever and Milvus db retriever to search for documents.
+  - **Hybrid search**: using an ensemble retriever (BM25 retriever and Milvus db retriever) to search for documents.
-  - RAPTOR indexing: captures low-level and high-level details from the text.
+  - **RAPTOR indexing**: captures low-level and high-level details from the text.
 Rather than using regular chunks, it clusters those chunks, summarizes them to create new 'distilled' chunks, and so on recursively till a single 'root' cluster is left.
-  - Reranking: After all the RAPTOR tree nodes have been embedded into the vector db, a reranking model has been used to rerank the context chunks according to relevance to the query for optimal output.
+  - **Reranking**: After all the RAPTOR tree nodes have been embedded into the vector db, a reranking model has been used to rerank the context chunks according to relevance to the query for optimal output.

 ### How to run
 1. Clone this repo (preferably in a virtual environment)